cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

   ----my-background-color: red;
 }
 ```
-The Web Component sets the custom property value using the CSS function `var()`, whose first argument is the custom property name and optional second argument is the property value if the custom property has not been defined.
+The Web Component sets the custom property value with the CSS function `var()`, whose first argument is the custom property name and optional second argument is the property value if the custom property has not been defined.
 Here's what that looks like:
 ```js
 const css = `<style>
   .myclass {